-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has a working capital deficiency of \$2,055,322, largely due to a credit facility coming due within 12 months.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that as of December 31, 2024, the Company has a working capital deficiency of \$11,305,823 largely due to loans and borrowings, and a portion of the litigation award payable within the next twelve months.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.